-In other words, if the jury determines that the defendant or defendants together are slightly more than 50% responsible, then the plaintiff will recover something.
-But the plaintiff is even 50% or more at fault, he or she is entitled to nothing, no matter how serious the injury.
+In other words, if the jury determines that the defendant or defendants together are 50% responsible for your injuries, then you will recover something.
+Though if you are more than 50% at fault, you are entitled to nothing, no matter how serious the injury.2

-If the jury determines that the plaintiff is entitled to recover, the jury will return two verdicts:
+If the jury determines that you are entitled to recover, the jury will return two verdicts:

-- A regular verdict indicating the plaintiff’s total damages (without taking into account the plaintiff’s fault); and
+- A regular verdict indicating your total damages (without taking into account your fault); and

-- A special verdict indicating the percentage of negligence attributable to each party.
+- A special verdict indicating the percentage of negligence attributable to each party.3

-As long as the plaintiff’s shared fault is less than 50%, the judge will then reduce the plaintiff’s damage award by the percentage of the accident attributable to the plaintiff.
+As long as your shared fault is 50% or less, the judge will then reduce your damage award by the percentage of the accident attributable to you.

-This is, of course, a simplified example of how the modified comparative fault standard operates.
-There are variables and complexities in each case that may affect the victim’s ability to recover for injuries suffered in an accident.
+This is, of course, a simplified example of how the modified comparative fault standard operates under state law.
+There are variables and complexities in each case that may affect your ability to recover for injuries suffered in an accident.

 Our Nevada personal injury lawyers can go over the facts of your case and help you determine whether it makes sense to proceed with a claim for your losses.